Mary Lou Rath: Career

-She was elected to the Senate in 1993 after serving as a member of the Erie County Legislature from 1978 to 1993.
+She was elected to the Senate in a special election in November 1993 after serving as a member of the Erie County Legislature from 1978 to 1993.
 During her final four years in the County Legislature, she served as the Minority Leader of the Legislature.

 In January 2007, she was appointed to the post of deputy majority leader for state/federal relations, making her the only woman in the Senate Republican leadership.
 She announced her retirement in 2008 and was succeeded by Erie County Legislator Michael Ranzenhofer.
 Ranzenhofer had also succeeded Senator Rath as Minority Leader of the Erie County Legislature when Senator Rath stepped down to become a state senator.

 During her service in the Senate, Rath served at different times as chairwoman of the Tourism, Recreation and Sports Development Committee, chairwoman of the Children and Families Committee and as chairwoman of the Local Government Committee.

 In 1998, she was reportedly considered by Governor George Pataki as his running mate for lieutenant governor.
 Pataki choose Judge Mary Donohue instead.